AMLResearchProject/all-detection-system-2019/Classifiers/Movidius/NCS/Tensorflow/V1/README.md

 ## Clone the repository

-First of all you should clone the [AML/ALL Detection System](https://github.com/AMLResearchProject/AML-ALL-Detection-System/ "AML/ALL Detection System") repo to your device.
+First of all you should clone the [AML & ALL Detection System](https://github.com/AMLResearchProject/AML-ALL-Detection-System/ "AML & ALL Detection System") repo to your device.
 To do this you can navigate to the location you want to download to on your device using terminal (cd Your/Download/Location), and then use the following commands:

 ```
   $ git clone https://github.com/AMLResearchProject/AML-ALL-Detection-System.git